tomas-verescak/template-wday2sfdc-workercase-broadcast/README.md

 ## endpoints.xml<a name="endpointsxml"/>
-This is file is conformed by a Flow containing the Poll that will periodically query SalesForce for updated/created Contacts that meet the defined criteria in the query.
+This is file is conformed by a Flow containing the Poll that will periodically query Sales Force for updated/created Contacts that meet the defined criteria in the query.
 And then executing the batch job process with the query results.